corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/csde.md

 * a set of Gradle helper tasks which speed up and simplify the development and deployment process; these are effectively wrappers over the [Corda CLI](../installing-corda-cli.html).
 * debug configuration for debugging a local Corda cluster.
 * the `MyFirstFlow` code which forms the basis of the Getting Started documentation.
-* the `utxoexample` Chat Cordapp, which provides a basic, working utxo Ledger Cordapp.
+* the `utxoexample` Chat CorDapp, which provides a basic, working utxo Ledger CorDapp.
 * the ability to configure the members of the local Corda network.

 {{< note >}}